Searchbreed

 See Spot & Tango

-What a French Bulldog actually costs year one
+What to budget for a French Bulldog in year one.

 Food (year one)